downlinko/downlinko.github.io/_posts/development/kotlin/2018-08-25-download-install-kotlin-windows.md

 ---
-title: "Download and Install Kotlin on Windows"
+title: "How to Download and Install Kotlin on Windows"
 permalink: /download-install-kotlin-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Kotlin on Windows 10."
 date: 2018-08-25